11 Reasons the USA & the World Will End Within the Next 100 Years

 Global Asset Bubble: Economic Risk

-If you read this site much, you will note that this is my main premise: the world is utterly broke, as evidenced by increasingly declining, and negative interest rates in attempts to hold up the ever sagging, rich, aging, first-world countries.
+If you read this site much, you will note that this is my main premise: the world is utterly broke, as evidenced by increasingly declining, and negative interest rates in attempts to hold up the ever-sagging, rich, aging, first-world countries.

 When it pops, the bubble will probably be spectacular because of its attempts to hold it off artificially for so long.
 I am not sure if there has ever been a global bubble as big as the one we are facing.